 - EWCA (European Writing Centres Association): listserv signup

-- WDHE (Writing Development in Higher Education -- UK): search the web for information on conferences
+- WDHE (Writing Development in Higher Education -- UK): search to find this year's conference website.

 - IWCA (International Writing Centers Association): The website offers information and resources from US and some Canadian university writing centres; it includes notes on conferences and links to hundreds of online handouts.
-The organization sponsors the Writing Lab Newsletter and the Writing Center Journal.
+The organization sponsors WLN: A Journal of Writing Center Scholarship (formerly the Writing Lab Newsletter) and the Writing Center Journal.

-- WPA (Council of Writing Program Administrators): A very active group of program leaders that sponsors stimulating listserv discussions of policy issues and issues thoughtful public statements.
+- WPA (Council of Writing Program Administrators): A very active group of program leaders that sponsors stimulating listserv discussions of policy issues and issues thoughtful public statements (e.g., Framework for Success in Postsecondary Writing, a set of criteria that includes habits of mind as well as experiences and skills).
 It publishes a high-quality peer-reviewed journal (WPA Journal, publicly available online), meets as a caucus at CCCC conferences, and holds a yearly summer symposium.